-Waitomo Caves – Underground Limestone Formations and Glowworms
+Waitomo Caves – Limestone Formations and Glowworms in New Zealand

 Planet earth is a place where wonders never cease.
 It seems to have a life of its own that cannot be perceived by the limited mind of the human being.
 When we think of our life span we think 80-100 years.
 The Earth's life-span is beyond imagination.
 Though scientists can tell us how old the Earth is, however, since it is measured in millions of years, it is just a number for us.

 There are so many things that have happened even before humans started living on this planet.
 Volcanic activity and the moving of the oceans in the southern hemisphere has resulted in revealing some spectacular limestone formations underground.
 One of such nature's wonders is found in the Waitomo district in the North Island of New Zealand.
 Here you will find nearly 300 caves formed as a result of the activities of the nature on Earth in the last 30 million years.

 Waitomo is 2.5 hours by road from Auckland and around one hour from Hamilton.
 These caves are world renowned for a species of glowworm, the arachnocampa luminosa, unique to New Zealand.

 These dark, still caves reveal tiny lights in the roof of the caves which is a sight to be remembered.
 It is amazing how a tiny larva of a two-winged insect can create its own light to attract its food.
 A trip through the Waitomo Glowworm Caves in a boat on the underground river takes us through some amazing sights.
 In the silence in the depths of the earth life goes on for the glowworm.

 To get to the underground river we have to walk through limestone caves with high ceilings, damp rock faces, stalactites on the roof and stalagmites growing steadily for the last thousands of years.
 There are many interesting formations to observe, many familiar forms which our imagination hints at and little pools of water.